 It has a framework of 4 main principles;

-We also support children in four specific areas, through which the three prime areas are strengthened and applied.
-The specific areasare:
+The specific areas (through which the three prime areas are strengthened and applied) are:

 Each area of learning and development is implemented through planned, purposeful play and through a mix of adult-led and child-initiated activity.
-Play is essential for children’s development, building their confidence as they learn to explore, to think about problems, and relate to others.
-Children learn by leading their own play, and by taking part in play which is guided by adults.
-We make an ongoing judgement about the balance between activities led by children, and activities led or guided by adults.
+Play is essential for children’s learning and development, building their confidence as they learn to explore, to think about problems, and relate to others.
 We respond to each child’s emerging needs and interests, guiding their development through warm, positive interaction.
-When planning and guiding the children’s activities, we continually reflect on the different ways that children learn.
-The three characteristics of effective teaching and learning are:
+When planning and guiding the children’s activities, we continually reflect on the different ways we can support your child to remain an effective and motivated learner.